Sales tax exemption for manufacturers—exclusion of persons primarily engaged in listed activities, 230.15(4)“c”

 The 2019 Iowa Code provides a sales tax exemption for manufacturers.
 That exemption excludes persons who "are not commonly understood" to be manufacturers, and excludes a person who engages in any one of five listed activities.

-This rule making has no fiscal impact to the State of Iowa beyond that of 2019 Iowa Acts, House File 779, for which there is an estimated reduction in General Fund revenues of $200,000 in FY 2020 and each year thereafter.
+This rule making has no fiscal impact to the State of Iowa beyond that of House File 779, which estimated a reduction in General Fund revenues of $200,000 in FY 2020 and each year thereafter.